 - Why was he disliked by some of his fellows in the terrorist organization?

 - What are the limitations of terrorist involvement in illicit trade?

-The Canadian case R. v Way involved 176 films produced by Mr. Brian Way's company, Azov Films, which the prosecution alleged were child pornography recordings but which Way claimed were nudist artistic films of boy models.
+The Canadian case R. v Way involved 176 films produced by Mr. Brian Way's company, Azov Films, which the prosecution alleged were child pornography recordings (in accordance with the terminology used in the Canadian legislation; the United Nations prefer to describe this conduct as "child sexual exploitation"), but which Way claimed were nudist artistic films of boy models.
 The defendant argued there were no sexual acts depicted in these films found at the company's offices.
 The main question to be answered in court was whether the material in question constituted child pornography as defined in the Canadian Criminal Code (Section 163.1 (1) (ii), according to which the dominant characteristic of child pornography is "depiction, for a sexual purpose, of a sexual organ or the anal region of a person under the age of eighteen years."
 Another question was to establish whether those in Way's enterprise constituted an organized criminal group.

 The court noted that Azov Films was sophisticated and quickly expanded internationally.
 The website had legal text suggesting the material was legal in Canada and the United States.
 It had an online library or catalogue with a search function and a familiar payment system.
 The material could be downloaded or be provided in hard copy by post or by courier.
 Azov Films' customer list and details from the defendant's home collection resulted in the investigation to expand as more severe cases of child sexual abuse and child pornography were revealed.
 Hundreds of at risk children were identified worldwide and hundreds of adults across continents were arrested following high levels of cooperation between law enforcement agencies internationally.